The crop tool in Photoshop is pretty self-explanatory. The box pops up, you drag the corners around, and boom! crop the image where you want it.

 Open the Crop tool by clicking on the Crop icon in the toolbar on the left or pressing C on the keyboard.

 However, trying to crop it to an exact size requires a very steady hand.
-This is especially true if you are changing both the width and height independent of one another.
+This is especially true if you are changing both the width and height independently of one another.

 It’s so much easier to simply enter the values you want and press the checkmark!